 - At Darden, Christie Julien and Martin Davidson are available as resources.

 When will information be released regarding parking for annual permit holders?

 Employees who hold annual permits expiring on 1 September will receive parking permit renewal information in the coming weeks.
 New options will be available to accommodate those who continue to work remotely and may not need to park on Grounds every day.
 Monthly fees are increased slightly in 2020-21 in most central, west and north Grounds lots ($3-5 per month), but because parking fees were not charged for June, July and the first half of August, the net annual impact on employees is below 2019-20 annual fees.
 See the Parking and Transporation website for more information.

 The University will not refund parking or other staff and faculty fees as a result of changes in operations due to COVID-19.
 These fees cover fixed costs of these operations and enable the University to continue to pay its employees.

 For those not returning to Grounds in Phase 1, are there any recommendations on pausing parking permits?

 Parking and Transportation will be in touch with employees in August with additional details.
 There will be options to delay purchasing an annual permit and to purchase hourly, daily and weekly permits for those on Grounds periodically.
 Visit the Parking and Transporation website for more information.
 Darden leadership is working on exploring similar options for Darden School Foundation employees.

 Someone in my office will not wear a face covering or adhere to social-distancing guidelines.
 What can I do?

-You may ask anyone to practice safe guidelines or to leave Grounds if they will not.
+You may ask anyone to practice safe guidelines or ask them to leave Grounds if they will not.
 If they are not able to, you may ask them to leave your office space and speak to you from outside.
 If this is not feasible, you may give them information to contact you remotely.
 If they refuse to leave your office or desk, you can leave.
 You can also discuss your concerns with Mary Jones at [email protected]) or Gayle Mapstone at [email protected].